ibm-cloud-docs/pattern-network-vrf-only/resiliency-design.md

 The primary consideration is the level of risk a company is willing to take vs the financial cost budgeted for the deployment.
 Resiliency increases as you layer on services in a single point of presence (PoP) from a {{site.data.keyword.dl_short}} Dedicated connection to two {{site.data.keyword.dl_short}} Connect connections.

 1.  {{site.data.keyword.dl_short}} Dedicated – is a single physical cross-connect, port, and switch.
-2.  {{site.data.keyword.dl_short}} Connect – is a single virtual SDN overlay connection from an exchange provider.
+2.  {{site.data.keyword.dl_short}} Connect – is a single virtual SDN connection from an exchange provider.
-3. (2) {{site.data.keyword.dl_short}} Dedicated – provides 2 physical cross connects, ports, and switches, which can be deployed on separate switches to ensure resiliency.
+3. (2) {{site.data.keyword.dl_short}} Dedicated – provides 2 physical ports and cross connects, which can be deployed on separate switches to ensure resiliency.
-4. (2) {{site.data.keyword.dl_short}} Connects – provides 2 virtual SDN overlay connections from an exchange provider, which can be provisioned on separate switches to ensure resiliency.
+4. (2) {{site.data.keyword.dl_short}} Connects – provides 2 virtual SDN connections from an exchange provider, which can be provisioned on separate switches to ensure resiliency.

 Additionally, consider whether there is an existing relationship with a telecommunication or cloud exchange provider that can be leveraged.